-We will explore the energy of the land and its connection to the Ajcashemen (Juaneno) — “Mother Village” will also be acknowledged and recognized implicitly by the teachers and explicitly with intuitive stories and fables, historic vignettes, images, and crafts with care to avoid cultural appropriation.
+We will explore the energy of the land and its connection to the Acjachemen (Juaneno) — “Mother Village” will also be acknowledged and recognized implicitly by the teachers and explicitly with intuitive stories and fables/ historic vignettes/ images/ crafts with care to avoid cultural appropriation.

-ARRIVE: We meet at the center with a handshake, hug, or high-five to start the day and enter into free-exploration: explore clay, sand, water and mud, build gnome forts and fairy houses, dress-up play, care for the chickens, prep a snack, play in the garden, hike or tour the farm, and learn about the nature around us.
+ARRIVE: We meet at the center with a handshake, hug, or high-five to start the day—free-exploration, dress-up play, explore clay/sand/water/mud, build gnome forts and fairy houses, care for the chickens, prep snack, play, garden, hike or tour, and learn about the nature around us.

-MUSIC and MOVEMENT: We sing, move and play together, working on cooperation and verbal skills, poetry, theater games, imagination, and creativity.
-We will learn and sing songs, finger puppet plays, games, learning verse and song.
-And find reverence in working with others.
+MUSIC and MOVEMENT: We sing, move and play together, working on cooperation and verbal skills, poetry, theater games, imagination and creativity.
+We learn and sing songs, finger plays, games, learning verse and song.
+Reverence working with others.

-CREATING & EXPLORING: Each day we have a project: art, baking, cooking, preparing for a festival, felting, or making beauty with little hands.
+CREATING & EXPLORING: Each day we have a project, art, baking or cooking, preparing for a festival, felting, making beauty with little hands.
 Lunch: Yum!
 Yum!
 Biscuit Day, Soup Day, Oatmeal Day, and Rice & Cheese Day all helping like one big happy family

-Based on activities, two different groups will be formed to further development within age groups and brought back together to create a sense of community within the group as a whole.
+Based on activities, two different groups will be formed to further development within age groups and brought back together to create community within the group as a whole.

 9-10: Play and snack prep

 10:45 Work Groups to prep Lunch (separate activities possible for younger/older groups) (a craft needing more time for depth and breath could begin at this time to finish after lunch)

 July 15-18 // Monday – Thursday, 9 am – 1 pm